Last Updated on

 A high-quality long-range scope is an essential tool for any serious hunter, but with so many brands available, it can be difficult to choose the one that’s right for you.
 We’ve chosen ten different scopes to review for you so you can see what the differences are from one brand to the next.
 We’ll tell you the pros and cons we experienced and fill you in on any special features one has that the others are missing.
 We’ve also included a short buyer’s guide to explain how these tools work and what you should look for while you shop.

-Join us while we look at ten of the most popular brands of long-range rifle scopes to help you make an informed decision.
+Join us while we look at ten of the best long-range rifle scopes to help you make an informed decision.

 |Best Overall||Vortex Optics Strike Riflescope||

 |Best Precision Rifle Scope||Burris Xtreme XTR II Precision Rifle Scope||

 The Vortex Optics Strike Riflescope is our pick for the best overall long-range rifle scope.
 It’s lightweight at only 8 ounces yet is extremely durable and well built.
 It’s waterproof, fog-proof, and shockproof to allow you to use it in all weather conditions.
 It allows you to adjust for wind and elevation, and you can also adjust the magnification to the power of 6 for seeing more distant objects.
 The fast focus dial helps you quickly make adjustments, and the battery-powered scope provides you with illumination so you can better see the reticule.

 The only downside we experienced while using this scope is that the mount didn’t come with it, so you will need to purchase it separately.
 Some people prefer the single dot to the crosshair of this model, and there isn’t as much magnification as many other models, but it’s more than enough for many situations.